 The District may issue additional bonds or other obligations necessary to provide those improvements and facilities for which the District was created, with the approval of the TCEQ, if applicable, and, in the case of bonds payable from taxes, the District's voters.
-On November 7, 2006, voters within the District authorized the issuance of unlimited tax bonds for water, wastewater and drainage facilities in the principal amount of \$30,500,000, of which \$14,320,000 principal amount will remain authorized but unissued after the issuance of the Bonds.
-Additionally, at the election held on November 7, 2006, the voters within the District approved a total of \$45,750,000 in aggregate principal amount of unlimited tax refunding bonds, of which \$42,905,000 remains authorized but unissued, and \$1,915,000 in aggregate principal amount of unlimited tax bonds for the acquisition and construction of parks and recreational facilities and unlimited tax refunding bonds in an amount not to exceed one and one-half times the amount of bonds issued for such purposes, all of which remain authorized but unissued.
+On November 7, 2006, voters within the District authorized the issuance of unlimited tax bonds for water, wastewater, and drainage facilities in the principal amount of \$30,500,000, of which \$10,070,000 principal amount will remain authorized but unissued after the issuance of the Bonds.
+Additionally, at the election held on November 7, 2006, the voters within the District approved a total of \$45,750,000 in aggregate principal amount of unlimited tax bonds for the purpose of refunding bonds issued for water, wastewater, and drainage purposes, of which \$42,905,000 remains authorized but unissued, and \$1,915,000 in aggregate principal amount of unlimited tax bonds for the acquisition and construction of parks and recreational facilities and unlimited tax bonds for the purpose of refunding such bonds in an amount not to exceed one and one-half times the amount of bonds issued for such purposes, all of which remain authorized but unissued.
+The principal amount of park bonds sold by the District is limited to 1% of the District's assessed valuation, however, if the District meets certain financial feasibility requirements under TCEQ rules, the outstanding principal amount of such bonds issued by the District may exceed an amount equal to 1% but not 3% of the value of the taxable property in the District.
+Before the District could issue park bonds payable from taxes, the following actions would be required: (a) approval of the bonds by the TCEQ; and (b) approval of the bonds by the Attorney General of Texas.
 The District is also authorized by statute to engage in fire-fighting activities, including the issuing of bonds payable from taxes for such purposes, subject to certain conditions.
 Neither Texas law nor the Bond Order imposes a limitation on the amount of additional bonds which may be issued by the District.
 Any additional bonds issued by the District may dilute the security for the Bonds.